 Of the main three Spanish past tenses, the Spanish past imperfect can be the most problematic for Spanish students.

-This is because the past imperfect tense, as known as el pretérito imperfecto, is used for setting the scene, talking about habitual behaviour in the past, for descriptions of things and people, and in combination with the el pretérito indefinido to describe the context for past events.
+This is because we can use the past imperfect tense, el pretérito imperfecto in Spanish, for setting the scene, talking about habitual behaviour in the past, for descriptions of things and people, and in combination with the el pretérito indefinido to describe the context for past events.

-To help you manage the use of this Spanish past tense, I have put together a list of 9 ‘phrase triggers’, that nearly guarantee the use of the past imperfect tense.
+To help you manage the use of this Spanish past tense, I have put together a list of 9 ‘phrase triggers’, that nearly guarantee the use of this past tense.

 And just like the other two, I’m going to start with a quick overview of the Spanish past imperfect.